Preparing for Higher Education (Communication Skills) SCQF Level 6

 - Speaking (0.5 - MOCORPHEW): prepare an engaging set of PowerPoint slides (or equivalent i.e. Prezi), to be narrated, recorded and uploaded for assessment.
 The talk must last at least eight minutes and cover the same vocational topic.

-Laptop or desktop computer with internet access, web camera and microphone.
+You will require access to a laptop/computer with internet access, a web camera and microphone.

 How will I study my course?